Bishop-bowl: History

-The drink biskop is of German origins, where it was known bischof.
+The drink biskop is of German origins, where it was known as bischof.
 Its name refers to the violet colour of a bishop's garments.
 Biskop was one of several types of hot punch which became popular among the Danish nobility in the 18th century.
 The popularity of the punch led to the manufacture of special punch bowls shaped in the form of a bishop's hat or later as the figure of a bishop.

 The first bishop-bowls in Denmark were produced at the Store Kongensgade factory, Denmark's first faience manufacturer, that was founded in 1722.
 The bishop-bowls were the most recognizable items produced by the Store Kongensgade factory.
 They were typically decorated in blue, though a small number were also produced in manganese violet.
-The bowls grew to popularity in Denmark in the early 1700s and soon spread to Norway, where they were produced by the Herrebøe Fajansefabrikk from the mid 1700s.
+The bowls grew to popularity in Denmark in the early 1700s and soon spread to Norway, where they were produced by the Herrebøe Fajansefabrikk from the mid-1700s.